npms-io/npms-analyzer/docs/architecture.md

 Observers continuously push modules to the queue whenever they see fit.

 - realtime - Observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
-- stale - Fetches modules that were not analyzed recently, pushing them to the queue.
+- stale - Fetches modules that were not analyzed for some time, pushing them to the queue.

 ### Queue